 Salesforce Connectors - What Else Can I Integrate with Salesforce?

-In addition to integrating SharePoint with Salesforce, organizations can leverage the capabilities of Connect Bridge for much more.
+In addition to integrating SharePoint with Salesforce, you further leverage the capabilities of Connect Bridge for other tasks.
 You can integrate any type of dataset with Salesforce in a similar way, using the Database to Salesforce Sync solution.
 This solution is based on the Connect Bridge integration platform mentioned above and can be used as a SQL Server - Salesforce connector.

 In reality, this integration platform is quite flexible and can do more than connect Microsoft SQL Server to Salesforce.
 Document Extractor itself is based on Connect Bridge with Salesforce and SharePoint connectors.
 You can also connect any local database management system (DBMS) such as Oracle, SAP HANA, MariaDB, or MySQL to Salesforce.

-You can get the data from Salesforce to SQL Server or another local database or do it the other way round: get data from the database and put it into Salesforce.
+You can get the data from Salesforce to SQL Server or another local database or do it the other way around: get data from the database and put it into Salesforce.

 This means you can create all kinds of flexible migration or synchronization solutions, as you can connect to any existing database.
-It is a great way of maximizing what you can take out of a Salesforce integration, as you can get a perfect fit for your data integration needs without any of the normal hassle and problems of a custom solution.
+It is a great way of maximizing what you can take out of a Salesforce integration, as you can get a perfect fit for your data integration needs with a custom solution that is straightforward to build and maintain.

 Takeaway

 This tool is available in Salesforce AppExchange.
-You can read through the product description and features, try it for free or buy the SaaS version.
+You can check the product description and features, try it for free, or buy the SaaS version.

 If you are going for SaaS deployment, another option is ordering the product directly from the Connecting software’s website.
 Yet another option is the self-hosted version, which is a favorite with larger organizations that prefer to be in full control of the product.